 Home Fragrance Belly Bands Quote: Specs, Pricing, Lead Time

 A home fragrance belly bands quote should tell you far more than a unit price.
-It should tell you whether the band will sit straight on a 78 mm candle jar, survive pick-and-pack handling, and still leave the product looking retail-ready on a crowded shelf.
+It should tell you whether the band will sit straight on a 78 mm candle jar, hold its shape through packing and transit, and still leave the product looking retail-ready on a crowded shelf.
 That is why a home fragrance belly bands quote is a packaging decision, not just a purchasing one.

 In candles, diffusers, room sprays, and wax melts, the belly band is often the first piece of packaging a shopper touches.
 A small change in stock thickness, a cleaner score line, or a better fold can change perceived value faster than a bigger logo ever will.
+For a 9 oz candle, for example, a 14pt C1S or 300-350gsm SBS band with a 0.5 mm score and 1-2 mm trim tolerance can look far more premium than a thin, crack-prone wrap.
 From a buyer's point of view, the right home fragrance belly bands quote should surface those tradeoffs early, before a run starts, because the lowest number on paper is not always the least expensive result on shelf.

 If you need help turning a rough concept into a line-item estimate, you can Contact Us for a custom estimate with your container dimensions, artwork, and target quantity.